Mouadzz/upwork-job-alert/README.md

 4. Click on Chrome notifications to open the job directly on Upwork
 5. Click "Stop Monitoring" to pause the extension

-### Quick Cover Letter Manager

-1. **Navigate to Cover Letters Tab** - Click on the "Cover Letters" tab in the extension popup
-2. **Create Cover Letter Templates** - Click "Add Cover Letter" to store your go-to cover letters
-3. **Instant Copy** - Click the copy button (📋) to instantly copy any cover letter to your clipboard
-4. **Fast Application** - Switch to Upwork and paste (Ctrl+V) directly into the proposal field
-5. **Manage Templates** - Edit or delete templates as needed

 ## Configuration Options

 - **Fetch Interval**: How often to check for new jobs (seconds)